dstackai/dstack/contributing/BACKENDS.md

 ### Modifying `setup.py`

 1. **Add Dependencies**: Incorporate any dependencies required by your cloud provider into `setup.py`.
-Create a separate section named `<yourprovider>` for these dependencies and ensure to update the `all` section to include them.
+Create a separate section named `<YourProvider>` for these dependencies and ensure to update the `all` section to include them.

 ### Extending Backend Models